LaureSaintAntonin/LaureSaintAntonin/README.md

 ## Hello World !

-- 👋 I'm @LaureSaintAntonin, and i'm an apprentice full-stack developer !
-Currently, i'm looking to find a job contract shared between work and school @adatechschool to continue my learning (March 2024, 4 days at work / 1 day at school).
+- 👋 I'm @LaureSaintAntonin, and I'm an apprentice full-stack developer !
+Currently, I'm looking to find a job contract shared between work and school @adatechschool to continue my learning (March 2024, 4 days at work / 1 day at school).

 - 👀 Before coding, I was working in an medical emergency call center,